Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 // ...
 };
 ```
 Now ``battle_sub_seq`` script 12 (``armips/move/battle_sub_seq/012.s``) is responsible for every single stat adjustment in battles, just fed slightly different parameters.
-The modularity makes it difficult to understand, and we will cover it more comprehensively later.
+The modularity makes it difficult to understand, and we may cover it more comprehensively later.
+Just know off the bat that it is responsible for stat changes--it will come up later.

 The big takeaway currently is that Growl, when treated similarly to Tail Whip:
 ```